FORMER Saints boss Alan Pardew has been confirmed as Newcastle United's new manager.

 "I have always managed teams that have played attacking positive football, something I know the supporters here appreciate.

-"At the same time I intend to focus on developing exciting young players through the club's excellent academy and development squad, and I know the board here at St James' Park are very committed to that too.
+"At the same time I intend to focus on developing exciting young players through the club's excellent academy and development squad, and I know the board here at St James' Park are very committed

 "I can't wait to get started and what better way to kick-off than welcoming Liverpool to St James' Park on Saturday."